ML Systems

 Stateless training means training from scratch using past and recent data.
 It is simple but expensive.

 Stateful training reuses model state and updates from new data.
-That is faster, but many systems still occasionally retrain from scratch to recalibrate.
+Another term would be refitting.
+Nevertheless, many systems still occasionally retrain from scratch to recalibrate.

 The bottleneck is often label availability.
 The process of extracting labels later from logs is label computation.